stanleybak/vnncomp2021/benchmarks/cifar10_resnet/README.md

 preprocessing, channel order etc).

 **Data Selection**: We propose to randomly select 48 images from the test set for the ResNet-2B and 24 images for the ResNet-4B.
-The images are classified correctly and cannot be attacked by a 50-step targeted PGD attack with 5 random restarts.
+The images are classified correctly and cannot be attacked by a 100-step PGD attack with 5 random restarts.
 For each image, we specify the property that the groundtruth label is always larger than all the other labels within L∞ perturbation `ε=2/255` on input for ResNet-2B and `ε=1/255` for ResNet-4B.
 The `ε` for ResNet-4B is smaller to reduce its difficulty, and it can be increased in future evaluations.
 The Per-example timeout is set to 5 minutes and the overall runtime is guaranteed to be less than 6 hours.

 See instructions below for generating test images with a script, and some example properties are in the `vnnlib_properties_pgd_filtered` folder.